fischerling/vis-lspc/README.md

 	lspc-back - navigate back in the goto history

+	# workspace edits
+	lspc-rename <new name> - rename the identifier under the cursor to <new name>

+	# development support
+	lspc-hover - hover over the current line lspc-show-diagnostics - show the available diagnostics of the current line

 ### Available configuration fields

 The module table returned by `require('plugins/vis-lspc')` can be use to configure